Slimbook-Team/slimbox/README.md

 # SlimBOX - 3D printed case to reuse old slimbook models
+### DIY: DO IT YOURSELF and CONTRIBUTE with YOUR MODIFICATIONS

 Don't throw away your old Slimbook!
 SlimBOX is a project for reuse your old slimbook and put its motherboard inside a custom case printed in 3d.
 In this way you can use it as a desktop mini-pc or media center, per example.